CosmicNyx/love-2d-build-exe/README.md

 └── build-exe.ps1
 ```

+## Building LOVE2D vs Building Game Executables

+**Important distinction:** This script is for creating standalone executables from your LOVE2D games, not for compiling LOVE2D itself.

+- **This script:** Takes your game (Lua code, assets, etc.) and packages it into a standalone `.exe` file that can run without LOVE2D installed.
+You need LOVE2D already installed to use this script.

+- **Official Building Guide:** The [LOVE2D Building/Compiling Guide](https://love2d.org/wiki/Building_L%C3%96VE) is for compiling the LOVE2D framework itself from source code.
+This is only necessary if:
+  - You want to modify or add features to LOVE2D itself
+  - A binary is not provided for your platform
+  - You're developing LOVE2D, not a game

+If you just want to create a distributable game executable, this script is what you need.
+If you need to compile LOVE2D from source, see the official building guide.

 ## How Auto-Detection Works

 The script automatically finds your LOVE installation by checking these locations in order: